 Anime endings sometimes hint at Ichigo/Rukia (2, 16, 19), or Ichigo/Orihime (15, 18), but otherwise the anime is heavily biased towards the former.

 The animators are huge fans of Ikkaku/Yumichika so they will insert Ship Tease into filler episodes and rewrite manga scenes to insert Ship Tease where none originally existed.
 In the manga, Yumichika is never bothered by Mizuho's feelings for Ikkaku whereas the anime changes these scenes to make Yumichika stew angrily in the background whenever Mizuho makes a pass at Ikkaku.
-Also, a brief flashback moment in the manga which focuses solely on a conversation between Kenpachi and Ikkaku after Kenpachi defeats Ikkaku in battle barely includes Yumichika, who is sat quietly in the background watching Ikkaku beg for death with an utterly calm expression.
-From these few manga panels, the anime creates an entire filler episode where they quite openly put Yumichika into the role of Ikkaku's "wife" and even rewrite the single canon moment of the episode to have Yumichika panicking on the sidelines as Kenpachi defeats Ikkaku.
+A very brief manga flashback to Ikkaku and Kenpachi's first meeting is expanded into a full filler episode.
+In the manga, Ikkaku begs for death while Yumichika sits in the background with utter calm.
+In the anime, Yumichika panics on the sidelines and spends the entire episode behaving as Ikkaku's "wife".

-The animators are very fond of Hitsugaya/Karin and have created at least two episodes which are basically just an excuse to play with Ship Tease, to the extent where multiple characters in-universe think there's something going on between the (leading to She Is Not My Girlfriend moments on several occasions).
-At one point, Rangiku even thinks Hitsugaya is a Stalker with a Crush because she catches him watching Karin from a rooftop.
+The animators are very fond of Hitsugaya/Karin and created two episodes about it.
+Multiple characters think there's something going on between them, resulting in She Is Not My Girlfriend moments and Rangiku thinks Hitsugaya is a Stalker with a Crush because she catches him watching Karin from a rooftop.
 Even Ichigo notices it.
-In the manga, Hitsugaya and Karin have never actually met and it would be incredibly awkward if they did given that Karin's father just happens to be the captain whose AWOL status caused Hitsugaya to be promoted to current tenth division captain.
+In the manga, Hitsugaya and Karin have never actually met.
+Since Hitsugaya was promoted to tenth division captain because Karin's father went AWOL from the position, the plot rammifications would be huge.

 In "Everything but the Rain", the expected ship tease between Isshin Shiba and Masaki Kurosaki was surprisingly complicated by the Arranged Marriage situation between Masaki and Ryuuken Ishida.
 As Ichigo's Missing Mom, Masaki's romantic fate was a Foregone Conclusion.
-Most surprising of all, however, was the secondary ship tease between Ryuuken and his Ninja Maid Katagiri; the fandom immediately speculated Katagiri might be Uryuu's Missing Mom.
-The manga eventually confirmed this.
+Most surprising of all, however, was the secondary ship tease between Ryuuken and his Ninja Maid Kanae Katagiri which caused the fandom to immediately speculate that Kanae might be Uryuu's Missing Mom.
+The manga confirms she was.

-Kenpachi and Unohana.
+Kubo once wrote a small scene for the Bleach Musical between Kenpachi and Unohana that was loaded with Belligerent Sexual Tension.
+This tension enters the manga during the final arc.
 She's the only woman Kenpachi ever respected, the woman he named Yachiru after.
-Unohana refers to him as the only man who ever brought her true joy and, when he defeats her, he screams and starts begging her not to die.
+Unohana refers to him as the only man who ever brought her true joy and, when he defeats her, he screams and begs her not to die.

 Like the above example, if you ship anything in One Piece, there's a reasonable chance a good chunk of your evidence comes from filler, specials, or movies.
 No, seriously, who they're ship teasing with who changes like the phases of the moon.